deepclause/deepclause-sdk/README.md

 # API Client Generator
 Generate a TypeScript API client from an OpenAPI spec URL.

+## Arguments
+- SpecUrl: URL to an OpenAPI/Swagger JSON specification

 ## Behavior
-- Fetch the OpenAPI spec
+- Fetch the OpenAPI spec from SpecUrl
 - Extract endpoints and types
 - Generate typed client code
 - Write to output file